wayneIBM/vpc-on-classic/about-resources.md

 | | Virtual Server for VPC  | instance | itself | Yes |
 | | VPN for VPC  | vpn | itself | Yes |

-Floating IPs and Network ACLs can be created with authorization at the account level if unassigned.
+Floating IPs and network ACLs can be created with authorization at the account level if unassigned.
 However, as soon as a floating IP is assigned to an instance or an ACL is assigned to a subnet, these resources become subject to the VPC's authorization level.
 {: note}

 Floating IPs are always created in the _Default_ resource group so a user must have **Viewer** privileges on this resource group in order to have authorization to create Floating IPs.
 {: important}

-VPC Infrastructure uses an inherited model for access control.
+VPC infrastructure uses an inherited model for access control.
 A role on the resource hierarchy, such as group, service, type, or instance, is inherited to the resources down the hierarchy.
 The access to a resource is determined by the resulting union of roles on the resource.
 The following diagram is a visual representation of the model.

 ![IAM model for VPC Infrastructure](images/vpc-iam.svg "IAM model for VPC Infrastructure"){: caption="Figure: IAM model for VPC Infrastructure" caption-side="bottom"}